AdarshVMore/Students-Community-Platform/README.md

 design : https://www.figma.com/file/u2iStDtnF5G2ZMkepgc1Kn/Untitled?node-id=0%3A1

-Backend is almost done - Working on frontend with React and Tailwindcss
+Backend for 2 sections is almost done - Working on frontend with React and Tailwindcss